 By Dan Ridge, Contributing Consultant, Q4B

-Whether you are a diehard football fan, a casual observer or someone who still thinks that what we call soccer in the USA is the most popular sport in the world you are certainly aware of the turmoil that is being created in the NFL with the…Continue
+Whether you are a diehard football fan, a casual observer or someone who still thinks that what we call soccer in the USA is the most popular sport in the world you are certainly aware of the turmoil that is being created in the NFL with the lockout of the professional referees and the use or misuse of…Continue

 I have been looking at ways to increase the number of subscriptions to my YouTube Channel.
 Strangely YouTube does not make it that easy to find a link that can be published on web sites to encourage people to subscribe, however with a little bit of research I’ve found this:

 A year ago, I wrote about NPS – Nice Person Syndrome, a “condition” most managers have that causes inconsistent accountability.
 To help you assess if you have NPS, answer the following questions:

 1. Are staff not held consistently accountable in your firm?

 2. Do you come up with justifiable reasons when expectations are not met?